wznmickey/linuxParty/slides.md

 # What is Linux

-Linux has just past its 32nd birthday.
 In many devices, including web servers, smartphones, electric cars, and of course on Steam Decks, you can find Linux.

-Linux is an operating system *kernel*.
-Kernel means "core; central part" in English.
-Linux on itself can only respond to hardware events; there are no ways to interact with the Linux kernel directly.

-People bundle software (browsers, file managers, etc.) together with the Linux kernel to form a functional operating system.
+Linux kernel itself does not support many functions, so people bundle software (browsers, file managers, etc.) together with the Linux kernel to form a functional operating system.
 Many different people and companies bundle various software with Linux, each coming with their own configurations (wallpapers, theme, etc.) Various "flavors" of the Linux operating system, or *Linux distributions*, are thus created.

 ---
 # Installing Linux